TusKANNy/kannolo/docs/PythonUsage.md

 import numpy as np
 ```

-The functioning of f16 indexes is the same as f32 ones, we outline examples for f32 indexes.
+The functioning of f16 indexes is the same as that of f32 ones, we outline examples for f32 indexes.

 ### Index Construction